 I often get asked about the meaning of the Sardinian flag and – shame on me! – despite being born and raised on the island I can never give an accurate answer.

 To answer all your questions – as well as mine – I thought I’d do a bit of research and explain everything there is to know about the Sardinian flag.
-Continue reading to unveil the mystery.
+Keep in mind that what you are going to read is a good mix of actual history and legend, and that at times it is hard to distinguish one from the other!

 Some basic information about the Sardinian flag